-This page, which is designed to configure the uplink port, display when the switch is in MTU VLAN mode.
+This page, which is designed to configure the uplink port, displays when the switch is in MTU VLAN mode.

-Figure 5-38 MTU VLAN Setting
+Figure 5-41 MTU VLAN Setting

 - The uplink port will buildup several VLANs with each of the other ports.
-Each VLAN contains two ports, the uplink port and one of the other ports in the switch, so the uplink port can communicate with any other port but other ports can't communicate with each other. - 2) The first time the MTU VLAN mode is set, it set port 1 to be the uplink port by default.
+Each VLAN contains two ports, the uplink port and one of the other ports in the switch, so the uplink port can communicate with any other port but other ports can't communicate with each other. - First time the MTU VLAN mode is set, it set port 1 to be the uplink port by default.